wassimans/rust-ramblings/README.md

 - Sum all the undoubled and doubled digits.

 - The credit card number is valid if the sum ends with 0.

+## GUI lib

+An attempt to play with traits and trait objects by implementing a not so real gui library!